jajoosiddhant/Advanced-Embedded-Software-Development-AESD/homework3/README.md

 **PROBLEM 3:**
 This folder consists of an animal_sort.c code to create an out of tree kernel module in order to run it on Beaglebone Green.
-The objective of this program is to create animal-type ìsortingî functions in a Linux kernel module.
+The objective of this program is to create animal-type ‚Äúsorting‚Äù functions in a Linux kernel module.
 Based on command line parameters for initialization at module insertion, it will construct and initialize 2 internal lists using the Linux kernel data structure definition, constructs and macros(e.g. lists.h).
 The file which is used to supply 50 animal types is animal_list.
 This file is used to insert animal types to be used for sorting as parameters.
 The list may or may not consist of duplicate animal types.
 The module also takes the animal name and count as parameters and displays only the filtered list using the parameters.
 The module should keep a count of all the unique animal types using a data structure from list.h.
 Linked list has been used in this program for this situation.
 The module will print three lists: one being a list consisting of duplicates, second being an alphabetically sorted list and the third being a filtered list.

 The Filter works in such a way: